Undergrounding Hydro Wires – If not on Main Street during Renewal, then when?

 existing buildings.
 This estimate fell on deaf ears, except for a request from HO for the city to

-10. In April 2013, after no response or consideration of the OOECA cost estimates, the councillor
+provide a $25,000 purchase order if HO was to provide a more detailed estimate. - In April 2013, after no response or consideration of the OOECA cost estimates, the councillor

 offered to take the issue to city council.
 The councillor requested the OOECA prepare a report